How to teach Addition

 Teaching beginner addition is fun.
 In this methodology, the emphasis will always be on making tens, followed closely by nines...but all numbers can be made up of two other numbers and there are a very finite number of combinations.
-There is a reason for this: later it will make subtraction, which is just small addition SUPER EASY.
+(45) There is a reason for this: later it will make subtraction, which is just small addition SUPER EASY.
+It also makes repetitive addition easy because they have a simple algorithm, once they understand all the numbers want to be ten they can add any two single digit numbers.

 By using a top tray we can begin using numbers to build other numbers.
-We also make the exercises self correcting this way which again puts the student in a situation where they can not fail.
+We also make the exercises self correcting this way which again puts the student in a situation where they can not fail; control of error.

 Go here for a taste of some software that helps your student learn to make tens.
 It uses base ten blocks, it's super easy and FUN for the little ones.
 It has already been play tested with real pre-schoolers they enjoy it.
 Check out the I-phone App where all they have to do is touch the screen to identify numbers instead of fool with a mouse which requires manual dexterity and may take away from the focus which is NOT how to use a mouse but how to add numbers together.
 They start building tens and Nines as well as identify numbers right off.

 If you want to get more specific, say ”Watch me.”
 This is kid speak that works well on adults too.
 Show them what you want them to do.
-Eventually, you will be able to Watch a video, I'll show you then you show them.
+Watch the videos on this page.
+Teach by example, learn by example.

-IMPOTANT: All students need to do this including adults and high schoolers especially if they are still counting on their fingers.
+IMPORTANT: All students need to learn heir addends including adults and high schoolers especially if they are still counting on their fingers.
 This is how we are going to get them off their fingers.
 Don't worry about doing it “wrong.”
 Just play.
+Build stuff.
+Count it.
+Use the trays.

 Free Worksheets.

 The emphasis is on building tens and nines.
 This first grade worksheet page for FREE worksheets that help your child master addends for nines and tens.
-Here is an article I wrote on The Importance of Addends.
+Here is an article Crewton Ramone wrote on The Importance of Addends.

 The optimal way to start is in the concrete, then move to drawing, then move to symbols, or as little kids will say drawing the numbers.
 Often times you will have to mix the ideal order up but start in the concrete.
 Many students have never seen manipulatives so you have to start with symbols to make them comfortable.
 Using the familiar symbols first and relating them to the manipulatives puts them at ease.
 Especially when we get to algebra.